Please call (855) 406-7671 before registering.

 Trusted Credentialing – Meet Your State’s Requirements

-The ADMA / RMS is proud to offer an IV sedation training program through the Grandview Medical Center’s Medical Education Department, a part of the Kettering Health Network.
+The ADMA / RMS is proud to offer an IV sedation training as a nationally recognized ADA CERP CE Provider.
 This program ensures that its curriculum, airway training, dental office emergency response training, and use of case simulation adhere to the ADA guidelines in effect at the time training occurs.

 This means that upon successfully completing the ADMA IV Sedation Certification Course, you will be presented with official credentialing documents that satisfy both the ADA’s national recommendations as well as University-Level credentials from an accredited teaching hospital.
 This satisfies state dental board requirements in 46 states.
 (We are currently not accepting applicants from Maine, Missouri, New York & Nevada.)